sprinktay/taylorsprinkle-git-practice/taylorsprinkle.md

-# My first Github project
+# github project 1

-#I'm learning git and Github and this repo will help me.
-Don't judge.
+# I'm learning git and Github and this repo will help me.

-#this is the line that i've added.
+# this is the line that i've added.